Friday, February 07, 2020

 In the Cementerio Municipal Sara Braun (Municipal Cemetery) in Arenas, Chile, it is interspersed with rows of well maintained cypress trees and well trimmed turf.
 Visitors touring this ground may occasionally have the feeling of being in a arboretum or garden rather than in a resting place of the dead.

-I am accustomed to seeing columbarium with rows of niches for permanent storage of funeral urns.
+I am accustomed to seeing columbarium with rows of niches for permanent storage of cremation urns.
 But to see the remains of the deceased boxed in coffins and stacked up in layers of niches did raise a few questions.
 The guide was quick to point out: "Here, the coffin is lined with impermeable container and the remains are placed in the container and immersed in chemical.
 There is no chance of leakage and foul smell!"

 The guide led us to one corner of the cemetery to see the nameless tomb of the last Selknam Indian of Tierra del Fuego.
 Story has it that a dead body of an Indian was found at the beach of the island of Diego de Almagro in 1930.
 He was buried in the island.
 Later on, a tomb was erected in the Cemetery.
-By 1960, this tomb has become a site of pilgrimage with visitors leaving coins and candles, hoping to benefit from the rumored miraculous power!
+By 1960, this tomb has become a site of pilgrimage with visitors leaving coins and candles, hoping to benefit from its rumored miraculous power!

 No comments: